ArabAmerican/Easy-YDNS/README.md

 	https://www.microsoft.com/en-us/p/debian/9msvkqc78pk6

 	When you run it for the first time, it will ask you to create a username and password.
 You can set this to whatever you like, but do not forget the password as you will need it later.
+If you see a terminal window with a line at something like "username@laptopname:~$" proceed to step 3.

+## Using Terminal
 ## Crontab Setup

 To run this script every 15 minutes using `crontab`, add the following line to your crontab list: